wave2future/dUsefulStuff/ReadMe.markdown

 ### Using DCUIRating

 1. First you need to add some code to your controller.
 You will need an outlet for each rating controller you want to add to the view.
-Here's the header file: so lets update
+Here's the header file:

 		#import <UIKit/UIKit.h>
 		#import "DCUIRating.h"

 		@interface RatingTestController : UIViewController {

 			@private
 			DCUIRating * ratingControl;

 		}

 		@property (retain, nonatomic) IBOutlet DCUIRating * ratingControl;

 		@end

 1. Then you will need to add the following code to your viewDidLoad: method: